Protect your identity

 For additional protection, you may also contact a credit monitoring agency to request credit monitoring and restoration services.

-- Taking Charge: What to do if your identity is stolen (Federal Trade Commission, PDF)
+- Taking Charge: What to do if your identity is stolen (Federal Trade Commission)

 - Identity Theft Protection (Delaware Attorney General's Office)

-- What to do if your identity is stolen (Federal Trade Commission)
+- How to protect your personal information from identity theft (Federal Trade Commission)

-- What to do if your personal information has been compromised (Federal Trade Commission)
+- What to do after a data breach (Federal Trade Commission)

 - Identity Theft Resource Center